 Duration of the visit

 You can spend as much time as you want on your visit to the Eiffel Tower depending on the photos you want to take and the time you spend climbing stairs or waiting for the elevators.
-Most people usually spend about an hour and a half on the tour, but guided tours usually last about two hours as they go into much more detail and leave the traveler free time to enjoy the tower at their leisure.
+Most people spend about an hour and a half on the tour, but guided tours usually last about two hours as they go into much more detail and leave the traveler free time to enjoy the tower at their leisure.

 At the Eiffel Tower there are two bars where you can buy some food to take away, a Parisian "macarons" store and two restaurants with views where you can make reservations and enjoy seasonal French cuisine.
 If you want to enjoy the experience and indulge in a luxurious treat I recommend the restaurants; the food in the bars is expensive and is only for snacks.

-If you want to eat in the area you will have to go a bit further to find restaurants, but I recommend you order a fabulous crepe at the street stall between the Champs de Mars and Trocadero as they make them on the spot and sitting in the area to enjoy the view gives you a more authentic experience than any regular restaurant.
+If you want to eat in the area you will have to go a bit further to find restaurants, but I recommend you order a fabulous crepe at the street stall between the Champs de Mars and Trocadero as they make them on the spot and sitting in the area to enjoy the view gives you a more authentic experience than any ordinary restaurant.

 Climbing the Eiffel Tower with children